 In Year 13 students will normally progress to A-level courses in three of their Year 12 subjects.
 In many cases, students may complete four A-level course.
-AQA Bacc is also available, see page 11.

 Assessment

 Each AS course and each A-level course comprises two or three units of work.
 These are usually assessed through examinations, coursework or a combination of the two.
 Assessments will take place in May/June of Year 12 and May/June of Year 13 only.